acrosdale/gomongo/README.md

 # Description
  A golang project that implements a simple product catalog system.
 Users can do crud operation via the ReST APIs.

-# Future Work
-    1. Add user ID to the product table to enforce ownership of uploaded catalog.

 # Internal Components
     1. controllers: contains the endpoint that process all the incoming requests 1.1. api